Can piano be Self-taught?

-The concept of self-taught musicians has lately attracted the attention of both the public media and the academic world; which inevitably leads a lot of us to the question: "Can I teach myself piano"?
+The concept of self taught, or autodidactic musicians has lately attracted the attention of both the public media and the academic world; which inevitably leads a lot of us to the question: "Can I teach myself piano", "how to play the piano by myself?"
+How to self teach piano

 If you are wondering "how to learn piano by yourself", this article might give you some inspirational ideas and references will mainly emphasize on two popular pianists from the classical genre who started their career from learning the piano without an instructor, in order to identify their approach and whether having eventually a tutor helped them in any way.

-Two famous pianists who started self-learning and their approach.
+Two famous pianists who self taught piano and their approach.

-The two pianists that will be explored are Lucas Debargue and Paul Lewis.
+The two self taught piano players that will be explored are Lucas Debargue and Paul Lewis.

 To begin with, Lucas Debargue is a French classical pianist and composer signed with Sony Classical, who has achieved considerable success and popularity through his recent achievements.